syncfusion-content/flutter-docs/Flutter/cartesian-charts/zoom-pan.md

 ## Mouse wheel zooming

 The [enableMouseWheelZooming](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ZoomPanBehavior/enableMouseWheelZooming.html) can be performed by rolling the mouse wheel up or down.
-The place where the cursor is hovering gets zoomed io or out according to the mouse wheel rolling up or down.
+The place where the cursor is hovering gets zoomed in or out according to the mouse wheel rolling up or down.

 {% highlight dart %}